In typological studies of expressions of motion events, there is a need for a

 (1991) Path to realization: A typology of event conflation.
 In L.A.
 Sutton, C. Johnson, & R. Shields (Eds.), Proceedings of the seventeenth annual Berkeley linguistics society (pp. 480–519).
 Berkeley: Berkeley Linguistics Society.

 (2000) Toward a cognitive semantics, Vol. 1–2.
 Cambridge, MA: MIT Press.

 (1959) Eléments de syntaxe structurale.
 Paris: Klincksieck.

 (2003) Constructing a language.
 A usage-based theory of language acquisition.
 Cambridge, MA: Harvard University Press.

 (2004) A third way to travel: The place of Thai (and other serial verb languages) in motion event typology.
 In S. Stromqvist & L. Verhoeven (Eds.), Relating events in narrative: Typological and contextual perspectives (pp. 159–190).
 New Jersey: Lawrence Erlbaum.

 Cited by 4 other publications

-This list is based on CrossRef data as of 25 may 2022.
+This list is based on CrossRef data as of 17 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.